guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 there are different kinds of shells such as The Bourne Shell, the C Shell, Z Shell, born again Shell, which is known as Bash.
 And each of these shells behave differently

 Every Linux system has a super user known as the root user.
 The root user has no restrictions on the system and can perform any task, which is why in most production environments or enterprise environments, access to the root user is restricted and you will almost never log in to the systems as a root user.
 To edit sudo rules --> /etc/sudoers

+Kernel

+Linux Kernel is a program that needs to be loaded into memory and run.
+That operation is done by a boot loader, like GRUB.

+GRUB reads the kernel file from disk into memory and transfers controls to it.

+The kernel has command-line parameters.
+And GRUB is responsible for passing those parameters to the kernel.
+The Kernel also have an API.

+The functions that are called from user space into the kernel are called system calls.
+But the Linux Kernel also provides virtual file systems: proc, sys and debugfs.
+Through those virtual file systems  is possible to interact directly with kernel, getting information from it and changing things in the kernel.

+The file system also has devices files which receive interactions by doing operations on those devices files.
+Those are standard system calls like read, write and open.

+The kernel enforces privileges, which in Linux are called capabilities.
+In the Linux kernel source code, it refers to the capabilities of a process to see if it is allowed to perform some sort of privileged information.
+Ex: root processes have all the privileges.

+The Linux kernel also implements a number of security policies.
+Ex: the underlying mechanisms used by SE Linux.
 ##### **<span style="color:#689d6a">Linux Commands</span>**

 echo $SHELL --> to see which shell you are on